 Three files are provided for you to choose from.
 Two contain the standard’ information required.
 The first one is formatted for use in a very small spaces.
 It is 27.5 x 23.5 mm.
 The second is the for a regular size food label and is formatted at 42 x 34 mm.
 The third option includes some additional nutrient values which enable product label claims*.
 You can add or delete nutrients but the size for this one is 49 x 49 mm.

 These files are created in Adobe Illustrator CC.
 This is the industry standard program for producing labels and product packaging.
 If you don’t have access to Adobe Illustrator you may like to make use of the 7 day FREE TRIAL.
-Each one is provided in vector format as pdf and ai.
-Editable nutrition label templates have been saved in as legacy version (CS4 and PDF4) so that they are compatible with older versions of programs**.
-The fonts are not converted to outlines so that you can edit them.
-The fonts I have used are from the Adobe Typekit: Helvetica Neue Heavy Condensed (heading) and Helvetica Neue Light Condensed (body).
-You can use these fonts or change them to suit yourself.
+Each one is provided in vector format ‘ai’.
+These editable nutrition label templates have been saved in the latest version of Illustrator CC.

 TO EDIT THE TABLE:

 Open Adobe Illustrator > simply click on the number or text > highlight > type new digits.

 When you purchase a template you can join the private Facebook group – Label Lovers.